normanchingcuanco/ltfi-app/README.md

 - Lets users build custom foods and recipes with no paywall
 - Tracks daily calories, macros, and micronutrients, with daily and weekly dashboard views
 - Logs workouts and runs HIIT / Tabata / circuit interval timers with warmup, cooldown, and repeat
-- Tracks strength training with sets, reps, weight, and progressive overload
+- Tracks strength training with sets, reps, weight, and progressive overload, including a manually-settable week counter that auto-increments week over week
 - Logs body weight with optional progress photos, stored on Cloudinary
 - Syncs health data from Apple HealthKit and Colmi smart ring via QRing